 Weller Creek at School St at Mt Prospect, IL (Reach 3)

-Study Reach.--The channel under consideration is constructed in an urban setting.
-The study reach selected, 1100 ft long, is located from the Emerson Street bridge to the School Street pedestrian footbridge, as shown in the quadrangle map on the top left.
+Study Reach.--The channel reach is constructed in an urban setting.
+The study reach, 1100 ft long, is located from the Emerson Street bridge to the School Street pedestrian footbridge, as shown in the quadrangle map on the top left.
 Cross-sectional geometries, as described by 22 surveyed cross sections (surveyed by Earth Tech, in July 2001) vary gradually and continuously from upstream to downstream.
 The general shapes of cross sections in the study reach are plotted above.
-The alignment of the study reach, approximate variations in channel width and bank conditions, and locations of the surveyed cross sections are shown in the aerial photo on the top right.
+The alignment of the study reach, approximate variations in channel width and bank conditions, and locations of the surveyed cross sections are shown in the aerial photograph on the top right.

-Gage Datum and Elevations of Reference Points.--Datum of gage is 634.02 ft.
-Reference points (RP-N) were established for the n-values project.
-RP-N5 is a bolt in the concrete guardrail on the upstream side of Emerson Street bridge located about midchannel, elevation = 657.989 ft.; RP-N4 is two file marks on the upstream side of the bridge deck frame accessed through an opening in the bridge deck catwalk located just under the "X" formed by the guardrail diagonals on the School Street pedestrian bridge, elevation = 654.999 ft.
-All elevations are in NGVD 1929 convention.
+Gage Datum and Elevations of Reference Points.--Datum of the gage is 634.02 ft.
+Two reference points (RP-N) were established for the n-values project.
+RP-N5 is a bolt in the concrete guardrail on the upstream side of Emerson Street bridge located about midchannel, elevation = 657.989 ft.
+RP-N4 is two file marks on the upstream side of the bridge deck frame accessed through an opening in the bridge deck catwalk located just under the "X" formed by the guardrail diagonals on the School Street pedestrian bridge, elevation = 654.999 ft.
+All elevations are referenced to NGVD29.

-Stage, Discharge Measurements and Computed n-Values.--Water-surface elevations are made by taping down from RP-N4 on the upstream side of the School Street pedestrian bridge and from RP-N5 on the upstream side of Emerson Street bridge before and after a discharge.
-Discharge measurements are made on the downstream side of Emerson Street Bridge.
-Wading measurements are made in the vicinity of the bridge.
-Discharge measurements are made using the conventional current-meter method where total discharge is the summation of the products of the subsection areas of the stream cross section and their respective average velocities.
+Stage, Discharge Measurements and Computed n-Values.--Water-surface elevations are made by taping down from RP-N4 on the upstream side of the School Street pedestrian bridge and from RP-N5 on the upstream side of the Emerson Street bridge before and after each discharge measurement.
+Discharge measurements are made on the downstream side of the Emerson Street bridge or by wading in the vicinity of the bridge.
+Discharge measurements are made using the conventional current-meter method.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-values at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 5/2/2006 8.4 18.9 0.96 0.50 0.001432 0.076